 Client: Lonely Whale and Point Break Foundation

 A metric tonne of plastic enters the ocean every 4 seconds, for a total of 8 million tonnes each year.
 We are on track to have more plastic in the ocean than fish by 2050 – or as Lonely Whale and Point Break Foundation’s Tick Tock campaign describes it, a ticking time bomb of ocean plastic pollution.
-The deeply researched report we produced included 112 scientific sources and details the history of plastic, the most pervasive single-use plastic items, and impacts on marine life and human health.
+Our first project provided the calcuations behind the clock for the campaign.
+We subsequently produced a deeply-researched report detailing the history of plastic, the most pervasive single-use plastic items, and impacts on marine life and human health.
 We also highlighted policy solutions and countries who are leading by example in reducing single-use plastics.
 This report was commissioned for use in a coffee table-style book to increase commitments to the United Nations Environment Programme’s Clean Seas campaign.

 Leveraging technology to unlock ocean data